 - Centrifuge – 4 to 8 microns and smaller (weighted muds); 4 to 8 microns and larger (unweighted muds).

 Each piece of mechanical equipment is effective within a certain particle size range.
 Utilizing all of the above items throughout a drilling program will produce maximum benefits without overloading any one piece of equipment.

-None of the above items will take the place of another piece of equipment; however no piece of equipment operating at optimum efficiency should cause downstream equipment becoming overloaded.
+None of the above items will take the place of another piece of equipment; however no piece of equipment operating at optimum efficiency should cause downstream equipment to become overloaded.

-Removing solids from spud of a drilling program is a first priority in solids control as it is much easier to remove one particle 100 microns in diameter with a fine screen shaker than to attempt to remove 125,000 particles of 2 micron size with a centrifuge.
+Removing solids from spud of a drilling program is the first priority in solids control as it is much easier to remove one particle 100 microns in diameter with a fine screen shaker than to attempt to remove 125,000 particles of 2-micron size with a centrifuge.

 DILUTION OF WHOLE MUD

 Dilution of whole mud requires the addition of water or oil as a means to thin the mud.
 This increases the volume of whole mud while retaining all of the drilled solids and, in effect, reduces the solids concentration and viscosity to some degree.